-Pucci sold an astonishing array of casual wear, from the new Capri pants to silk dresses, scarves, jumpsuits, and pajamas.
+For instance, Pucci sold an astonishing array of casual wear.
+He sold products from the new Capri pants to silk dresses, scarves, jumpsuits, and pajamas.
 His bold use of prints, which featured colors that clashed, made his creations stand out from the other designers of his time.

-Emilio Pucci was invited to design the unforms of airlines, and he did, adding a whimsical glass helmet, to kep the hostess’ hair in place.
+Emilio Pucci was invited to design the uniforms of airlines, and he did, adding a whimsical glass helmet, to keep the hostess’ hair in place.

-The popularity of his printed silk dresses skyrocketed when young consumers discovered how lightweight they were, and that they were also wrinkle-free.
-Dozens of Pucci outfits could be packed into a single bag for travel.
+The popularity of his printed silk dresses skyrocketed when young consumers discovered how lightweight they were.
+They were also wrinkle-free.
+Dozens of Emilio Pucci outfits could be packed into a single bag for travel.

-Pucci clothing was unlined, shaped and caressed the body and moved with it, was easy to maintain, and could be worn from pool-side lunches to fashionable parties.
+Pucci clothing was unlined, shaped and caressed the body, and moved with it.
+It was easy to maintain and could be worn from pool-side lunches to fashionable parties.

-Lingerie, handbags, shoes, wallets, sleepwear and more were added to the line.
-Pucci also designed a collection of airline hostess uniforms that revolutionized the industry, and even included a plastic helmet that would protect the women’s hairstyles.
+Lingerie, handbags, shoes, wallets, sleepwear, and more were added to the line.
+Pucci also designed a collection of airline hostess uniforms.
+This revolutionized the industry and even included a plastic helmet that would protect women’s hairstyles.
 In 1966, he launched the famous perfume “ Vivara.”

 Espada was followed by renowned designer Christian LaCroix in 2002, who revitalized the brand by using vintage Pucci prints combined with new styles.
 Lacroix was succeeded in 2005 by Matthew Williamson who continued with the brand’s legacy till 2008, finally handing over the baton to Peter Dundas, who has worked for renowned Italian design houses like Roberto Cavalli, and is expected to take the Pucci brand to new heights.

-Celebrities such as Isabella Rossellini, Elizabeth Hurley, Jennifer Lopez, and Victoria Beckham wear Pucci creations, and the style that made its name in the 50’s and 60’s has become the subject of both private and museum collections.
-Although Pucci’s fabulous prints defined a jet-setting generation in the 50’s and 60’s, his influence on textiles and prints is still very relevant in today’s couture.
+Celebrities such as Isabella Rossellini, Elizabeth Hurley, Jennifer Lopez, and Victoria Beckham wear Pucci creations.
+The style that made its name in the ’50s and ’60s has become the subject of both private and museum collections.
+Although Pucci’s fabulous prints defined a jet-setting generation in the ’50s and ’60s, his influence on textiles and prints is still very relevant in today’s couture.